petermattia/petermattia/_cyclic_voltammetry_simulation/simulation.md

 I found Bard and Faulkner's derivations opaque, since I was always mentally converting between dimenional and dimensionless variables.
+Additionally, the use of dimensionless current hides important subtleties in the simulation results.
 I much prefered the derivation published by Brown
 [in this paper](https://dx.doi.org/10.1021/acs.jchemed.5b00225),
 which is written with dimensional variables.